chuangellow/ntu-c-programming/README.md

 $ bash ../../utils/download.sh
 ```

-Run the following command to test the correctness of your program:
+Run the following command to test the correctness of the program:
 ```
 $ cd ./problem/{PROBLEM_NUM}
 $ bash ../../utils/test.sh